Research Ireland ADVANCE CRT Research Colloquium, 10th & 11th February 2026

 -

-Day #4: We present our group’s case study.
+Day #4: We presented our group’s case study.

 One of the highlights was working on a collaborative project where we proposed an LLM-based mobile application for mental health support.
 This application is designed as a supplemental tool, not for medical treatment.
 Collaborating with peers from various fields such as computer vision, e-Health, and neuro-psychology broadened my perspective and enhanced my learning experience.